Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Unwanted idealism

 Trade unionist Edward Hunter (1885–1959) founded a group called the Rights of Childhood League in 1919.
 It brought together unionists and educationalists to lobby for improvements in child welfare.
 A booklet called Rights of childhood was published the same year.
-The League did not last very long – in 1922 the Truth newspaper wrote ‘Some time ago a dreamy idealist founded a Rights of Childhood League, having some ambition more worthy of a human soul than a thousand a year and a motor car.
+The League did not last very long – in 1922 New Zealand Truth newspaper wrote: ‘Some time ago a dreamy idealist founded a Rights of Childhood League, having some ambition more worthy of a human soul than a thousand a year and a motor car.
 This League fell to pieces and the Practical Man said “I told you so”!’.1

 Welfare rights